dbissell6/DFIR/WalkThroughs/TexSaw_CTF_2025.md

 ![Pasted image 20250411170855](https://github.com/user-attachments/assets/ab8a3d9e-bfee-4b5e-8689-9b70571c5186)

+Can start to see 89 being the last seed.

 ![Pasted image 20250411171316](https://github.com/user-attachments/assets/d35c049e-7b29-4f63-824a-373e369c6592)

+Extract and check the contents.

 ![Pasted image 20250411171700](https://github.com/user-attachments/assets/129ef6b1-56cf-4376-af51-f133a6bc9a5b)

-I thought i was going to need to run the generator with the seed? idk.
+See that these are all being created by a generator.exe.
+I thought i was going to need to run it with the seed? idk but there it is.
 ```
 0xe78e758b8a60  \Users\user\Documents\Flags\libcrypto-3-x64.dll
 0xe78e757c07c0  \Users\user\Documents\Flags\generator.exe